Mutiny on the Bounty: Bligh

-With Banks' agreement, command of the expedition was given to Lieutenant William Bligh, whose experiences included Captain James Cook's third and final voyage (1776–80) in which he had served as sailing master, or chief navigator, on HMS Resolution.
+With Banks' agreement, command of the expedition was given to Lieutenant William Bligh, whose experiences included James Cook's third and final voyage (1776–80) in which he had served as sailing master, or chief navigator, on HMS Resolution.
 Bligh was born in Plymouth in 1754 into a family of naval and military tradition.
 Appointment to Cook's ship at the age of 21 had been a considerable honour, although Bligh believed that his contribution was not properly acknowledged in the expedition's official account.
 With the 1783 ending of the eight-year American War of Independence—in which the French Navy fought from 1778—the vast Royal Navy was reduced in size, and Bligh found himself ashore on half-pay.

 After a period of idleness, Bligh took temporary employment in the mercantile service and in 1785 was captain of the Britannia, a vessel owned by his wife's uncle, Duncan Campbell.
 Bligh assumed the prestigious Bounty appointment on 16 August 1787, at a considerable financial cost.
 His lieutenant's pay of four shillings a day (£70 a year) contrasted with the £500 a year he had earned as captain of Britannia.
 Because of the limited number of warrant officers allowed on Bounty, Bligh was also required to act as the ship's purser.
 To survey an important but under-explored passage, Bligh's sailing orders stated that he was to enter the Pacific via Cape Horn around South America and then, after collecting the breadfruit plants, sail westward through the Endeavour Strait.
 He was then to cross the Indian and South Atlantic Oceans to the West Indies islands in the Caribbean.
 Bounty would thus complete a circumnavigation of the Earth in the Southern Hemisphere.